logiclink/corona_seir_workbench/README.md

 ## Maths of the SEIR model
 In the SEIR model, changes of all compartments are calculated per time unit.
 Additionally, in the SEIRV model, the change between sub-compartment *V* and compartment *S* is determined before calculating the change in the SEIR compartments.

 In this first step, all vaccinated persons within compartment *S* are moved to sub-compartment *V*.
-A constant number of vaccinations per day is assumed.
+A constant number of vaccinated individuals per day is assumed.
 For this reason, the population number *N* is used as a reference value and multiplied by a constant factor:

 <p align="center"><img src="images/SEIRV%20delta%20Vaccinated.svg" alt="SEIRV ΔVaccinated"></p>